Wildlife Exclusion

 How Does Wildlife Exclusion Work?

-Wildlife exclusion is about more than just driving animals away — it’s about creating barriers and conditions that prevent future infestations.
+Wildlife exclusion is about more than just driving animals away—it’s about creating barriers and conditions that prevent future infestations.
 Our exclusion process is backed by years of hands-on experience and the use of advanced tools and techniques.

-Step 1: Inspection and Discovery
+Step 1: Inspection & Discovery

 The first step is a comprehensive inspection of your property to identify how wildlife is entering.
 Many animals, like rodents, use tiny cracks or gaps in your foundation.
 Squirrels or raccoons might exploit open soffits, while bats prefer gaps along your roofline.